 Irritable bowel syndrome (IBS) is a chronic disorder of the large intestine (colon) that affects one in 10 people worldwide.
+IBS is also known as spastic colon, irritable colon, mucous colitis, and spastic colitis.
+It is a common condition that sees more than 200,000 cases per year in the United States.
 With IBS, the muscles in the colon may:

 Risk factors for developing IBS include:

 Just like triggers vary greatly from patient to patient, so do symptoms.
-Common IBS symptoms include
+Some people can control their symptoms by managing their diet, lifestyle, and stress levels.
+Only a small number of people with IBS experience severe symptoms.
+Common IBS symptoms include:

 As surgery is not performed for IBS, medication may be required for those with more severe symptoms.
 Medications may include: